EcovadisCode/charts/charts/pact-broker/README.md

 ### **Exposing Pact-Broker to the outside of cluster**
 Pact-Broker deployment is exposed by `ClusterIP` type service to port 80 by default.

 If you have Traefik as reverse proxy - there is an ability to expose your installation of Pact-Broker with set of Traefik IngressRoute CRD resources.
-You should set `ingressRoutes.enabled` to 'true' in order to enable creation of any Traefik resources.
+You should set `ingress.enabled` to 'true' in order to enable creation of any Traefik resources.

 You have next options for creating routes:
 - Create HTTP route